Skip to content

 When a user sends an image in a Matrix room:

-- The agent determines whether it should respond (via mention, thread participation, or DM)
+1. The responder determines whether it should answer (via mention, thread participation, or DM)

-Image support works automatically for all agents -- no configuration is needed.
-The AI model must support vision (e.g., Claude, GPT-5.4).
+Image support works automatically for agents and teams -- no configuration is needed.
+The selected model must support vision (e.g., Claude, GPT-5.6).

 Supported Formats